AndProx/AndProx/README.md

 AndProx requires an Android device with [USB Host support][2].
 This can either be provided via a USB OTG cable, USB Type C to USB Type A adapter, or ports directly on the device.

+AndProx does not work with App Runtime for ChromeOS (ARC), because [ARC does not support USB Host][5].

 This project targets the [mainline firmware][1], so some functionality may not be available or broken if you use another branch.
 It is suggested that you build your firmware from whatever commit `third_party/proxmark3` points at.
 Other firmwares may contain incompatible RPC messages.